 While e-commerce has created lots of challenges for some traditional offline businesses and even forced those that could not evolve and adapt to shutter, the websites and apps mentioned help provide another marketing and revenue channel for participating companies.

-Since the digitally evolving world is making online research so easy for the modern customer, you need to ensure you have a digital marketing strategy in place that includes search engine optimization (SEO).
+Since the digitally evolving world is making online research so easy for the modern customer, you need to ensure you have both traditional and hybrid marketing strategy in place that includes search engine optimisation (SEO).

 For your business to be successful today, it does not require you to transform your business into a digital one, especially if you are an offline business, although you must have online customer communication and transaction channels available to ensure your business is convenient for your target customer.